MaximeScibetta/projet-leon-art/WP_Saint_Leon_Art/wp-content/plugins/accesspress-instagram-feed/readme.txt

 5. Backend Display Settings Section

 == Changelog ==
+= 2.2.9 =
+* Done the plugin testing with wordpress version 4.9
+* Removal of the instruction manual for the user id field.

 = 2.2.8 =
 * Checked the plugin compactibiliyt with wordpress version 4.8
 * Done the small correction for the enqueueing fontawesome for frontend.